Thinkwise/docs/docs/platform_overview.md

 #### Help

-Help text can also be defined in the SF, for each process as well as for each object.
+Help text can also be defined in the Software Factory, for each process as well as for each object.
 The help text can be set up fully multilingual.
 The user interfaces are context sensitive and immediately display the relevant part of the help text.

 ![](assets/overview/help.jpg)
 *Example of the help text*